jroth1111/cloudflare_template/docs/auth.md

   - In production, this must be an `https://...` URL.
 - `AUTH_TRUSTED_ORIGINS` (var, optional): comma-separated allowlist for cookie-based write requests (CSRF mitigation)

-Local secrets live in `apps/api/.dev.vars`.
+Local secrets live in `.dev.vars` at the repo root.

 ## Frontend integration